sensestage/VTM/Applications/README.md

 #Applications
-In this folder the standard application declarations are stored.
+In this folder the standard application attributes are stored.